 The saddle-stitched issues printed on 60# text paper are not satisfactory for my purposes; the pages show through, the feel is not substantial, and the overall impact is limp.
 For short and medium issues the saddle-stitched option may be viable with good quality and feel.
 However, the consistency of the look and feel of the perfect-bound issues is very satisfying with heavier feeling cover and substantial inner pages along with crisp perfect binding.
 I will not use saddle stitching for issues over 30 pages or so, the pillowing around the spine takes away from the overall look and feel of the magazine.

 ICC Profile Used in Printing

-I did not know this until my last issue, but MagCloud uses different ICC profiles for saddle stitched and perfect bound issues.
+I did not know this until my last issue, but MagCloud uses different ICC profiles for saddle-stitched and perfect bound issues.
 I thought I would get an image/print quality proof with 30-40 pages, then I would try the full-size magazine, followed by the final proof.
 I started the process by requesting a saddle-stitched proof and found that the toned B&W photographs looked over the top although on my monitor they appeared acceptably subtle.
-I pulled down the toning, a cool selenium tone, and ordered a full-size, 100-page saddle stitched proof.
+I pulled down the toning, a cool selenium tone, and ordered a full-size, 100-page saddle-stitched proof.
 Very disappointing!
 The pages bled through and the whole thing was flimsy.
-I wrote to support and then I learned to pay attention to paper used, and that there were different ICC profiles used for different processes.
-To make a long story short, along with the paper type the print profile used made a difference in the final result, a perfect-bound 80-page magazine which feels solid with very good print quality.
+I wrote to support and then I learned to pay attention to the paper used, and that there were different ICC profiles used for different processes.
+To make a long story short, along with the paper type the print profile used made a difference in the final result, a perfect-bound 80-page magazine that feels solid with very good print quality.